Table of Contents

 Motifs and Symbols on the Anatolian Rug and Their Meanings

 Each motif on an Anatolian rug conveys a specific meaning, giving the rug its unique character.
-For instance, scorpion motifs are symbols of evil or underworld forces.
-They also represent illness, pain, and sorrow, but at the same time, they symbolize pride and freedom.
+For instance, scorpion motifs symbolize evil or underworld forces.
+They also represent illness, pain, and sorrow, but they symbolize pride and freedom at the same time.

 ResimBir görsel dosyası yükleyin, ortam kitaplığınızdan bir tane seçin veya bir URL ile ekleyin.